 Construction of the STAMFORD HURRICANE PROTECTION BARRIER (4th CD) at Stamford was completed in 1969 at a cost of \$14.5 million.
 The project consists of three principal features.
-The West Branch Barrier, which protects the area between the West and East Branches, includes a 1,340-foot concrete wall and a 1,950-foot-long, rock-faced earthen dike.
+The West Branch Barrier, which protects the area between the West and East Branches, includes a 1,340-foot concrete wall and a 1.950-foot-long, rock-faced earthen dike.
 The East Branch Barrier, which connects to the West Branch and extends across the mouth of the East Branch, includes 2,840 feet of rock-face earthen dike and a 90-foot-wide navigation gate.
-The Westcott Cove Barrier, which protects the residential area of Rippowam Street and skirts Westcott Cove in Cummings Park, includes the amount of \$144,900.00.

-4,200 feet of rock faced earthen dike.
+The Westcott Cove Barrier, which protects the residential area of Rippowam Street and skirts Westcott Cove in Cummings Park, includes 4,200 feet of rock faced earthen dike.
 Damages amounting to \$39.4 million have been prevented to date.
-A contract to install a solar voltaic system was completed in June 2018 by DRM International Incorporated of Philadelphia, Pa. in
+A contract for Underwater Repairs was awarded to Specialty Diving Services of North Kensington, Rhode Island for \$155,200.00.
+Work is expected to commence and be completed in May/June 2019.
 For more information call 203-729-8840 Ext.
-370 or visit www.nae.usace.army.mil/Missions/CivilWorks/FloodRiskManagement/Connecticut/ StamfordHurricaneBarrier.aspx.
+370 or visit www.nae.usace.army.mil/ Missions/CivilWorks/FloodRiskManagement/Connecticut/ StamfordHurricaneBarrier.aspx.